dotnetmurf/BackEndDevFinalProject/README.md

 - Debugging and validating code with Copilot
 - Implementing and managing middleware with Copilot

+Regarding how Copilot was used in this project's development process, transcriptions of the prompts that were used and the conversations that occurred were captured and saved in text files.
+These files can be found in the `/wwwroot/docs` folder in the project.

 ## License
 This project is for educational purposes.